 February 2014: The First Blossoms

 There are two main factors that determines when a particular cherry tree will bloom – the variety of cherry planted and the location of the orchard.
 In general, cherry bloom moves from south to north latitudes due to warmer weather and the location’s proximity to the equator.
 Variety also dictates bloom with early, mid, and late varieties all part of the picture.
-The photo below is of an early cherry variety, and was one of the first trees to blossom in California this year.
-It was taken in mid-February in Patterson, CA.
+The photo to the left is of an early cherry variety, and was one of the first trees to blossom in California this year.

 March 2014: Full Bloom

 Following the very first cherry blossoms, we’ll see more trees start to flower in each orchard, and eventually the “full bloom” period in each growing district.
-The photo below below was taken late last week in Brentwood, CA during full bloom.
+The photo to the left was taken late last week in Brentwood, CA during full bloom.
 This is a critical time for cherries.
 Growers hope for ideal weather – warm with little wind – to encourage honeybees to pollinate blossoms and eventually “set” the new cherry crop.

 March 2014: New Cherries Develop